Kevin McHugh: Kildrum Tigers

 McHugh has also played for Kildrum Tigers.

 Managerial career

-Finn Harps (2016-)
+Finn Harps

 McHugh joined the Academy setup in Finn Harps soon after his retirement from playing professional football.
 In November 2016, McHugh was named as the manager of the Finn Harps under-15 team for the inaugural League of Ireland under-15 season.

 In 2017, McHugh was named Head of Finn Harps Academy.

 In 2024, following a disastrous season for the Harps first team on the pitch, the club appointed Darren Murphy as manager with McHugh joining Murphy as assistant manager for the 2024 season.
 The season came close to a play-off spot with Harps finishing 6th place in the First Division.
 Murphy departed the club in 2025 to take up a managerial role at Loughall with McHugh taking on an interim managerial role.

 On 2 April 2025, McHugh was appointed first-team manager of Finn Harps.
+On 26 July 2026, McHugh stepped down as manager as part of the club's move to full-time football, while it was also confirmed that he would remain with the club in a different role.